 Higher Education Administration & Student Affairs

 The Joint Doctorate in Educational Leadership has three foci.
 First, we are committed to a program of study that addresses issues of social justice in all aspects of education.
 Second, we teach and use a strength and asset-based inquiry approach that enables you to embrace your own strengths and to identify and build on the strengths of others as stepping stones to powerful leadership.
 Third, we engage you in exploring cutting-edge research and practices that will enable you to design and lead educational systems in and for the future.

-Connect with us to learn more about our program, faculty and our students at an upcoming informational meeting in spring (dates will be posted in January).
+Connect with us to learn more about our program, faculty and our students at the upcoming informational meeting this spring.
+RSVP here.

 The Joint Doctorate in Educational Leadership is a year-round intense learning experience that starts in the Winter Quarter (semester at CSUSM) and requires at a minimum of three full years of study with classes held winter, spring, summer, and fall.
 Students are registered for 8-10 units each quarter, which translates into two 4-unit classes and in some quarters a 2-unit practicum or in the third year two (2-unit) colloquia.
 At the graduate level this is the equivalent of a full-time load.